hungdothanh/Con-GaIT/README.md

      - **Reasoning Flaw** (implausible attribution)
    - System responds with refined justification or model correction
 4. **LLM-driven justifications**
-   - Passes LRP's explanation, argument flag, and user feedback via a LLM's API to generate rule-based textual explanations
+   - Consolidates the LRP heatmap, selected contest type, and clinician feedback

+   - Transmits this structured input to a language‑model API

+   - Generates concise, rule‑based textual explanations that contextualize the model’s reasoning and directly address the clinician’s concerns
 5. **Immutable audit trail**
    - Logs all predictions, explanations, contests, and clinician actions for oversight and model improvement